-Although wind Profilers are the most important elements of the Colorado mininetwork and later the WPDN, they will not be the only instruments sampling the atmosphere in those networks.
-The 1986 Colorado mininetwork will also include thermodynamic Profilers at each wind Profiler site as well as surface sensors; and the demonstration network of 30 wind Profilers will be enhanced by a limited number of thermodynamic Profilers and surface sensors.
+Although wind profilers are the most important elements of the Colorado mini-network and later the WPDN, they may not be the only instruments sampling the atmosphere in those networks.
+The Colorado mini-network includes a thermodynamic profiler at Stapleton Airport.
+The WPDN may be enhanced by thermodynamic profilers and surface sensors.